bytescale/bytescale-upload-widget/README.md

 ## 👋 Create your Bytescale Account

-Bytescale is the best way to serve images, videos, and audio for web apps.
+Bytescale is the best way to upload, transform, and serve images, videos, and audio.

 **[Create a Bytescale account »](https://www.bytescale.com/get-started)**